 A message from Tracy K. Smith, Chair of the Lewis Center

-The Lewis Center will host a special virtual info session for first-year students on Monday, August 17 from 1-2 p.m.
-(EDT).
-Program directors and current students will provide a brief overview of each program and answer questions.
-Meet the faculty and learn more about how to enroll in arts courses for the fall!
+The Lewis Center hosted a special virtual info session for first-year students on Monday, August 17 where program directors and current students provided a brief overview of each program and answered questions.
+Watch the video above and meet the faculty and learn more about how to enroll in arts courses for the fall!

 Fall 2020 Courses and Applications

 Lewis Center for the Arts courses are offered in Creative Writing, Dance, Theater, Music Theater, Visual Arts (including film/video), and through the interdisciplinary Princeton Atelier.
 Certificates are awarded in the areas of Creative Writing, Dance, Theater, Music Theater, and Visual Arts.
 You will also find additional courses offered by other departments that may be cross-listed with the arts.
 Review a list of FAQs from students about Lewis Center courses and certificate programs.

 Courses are offered at introductory and advanced levels in poetry, fiction, literary translation, and screenwriting.
 All creative writing courses require an application, which consists of a short writing sample or statement of interest; please see the guidelines.
 The online application will be available for first-year students beginning August 7, 2020, with a deadline of August 23 at 11:59 p.m.
 (EDT).
 Application decisions will be emailed to you along with instructions to immediately select a class section, which are scheduled on a first-come, first-served basis.
 Explore fall 2020 Creative Writing course offerings and consult this introduction for incoming first-year students for further guidance.
 Questions about the program?
 Email Program Assistant Katie Welsh: firstname.lastname@example.org